 For heavy load handling operations over or in proximity to irradiated fuel or safe shutdown equipment, approved procedures or unit work instructions will govern the lift operation.
-These approved procedures and unit work instructions contain the sequence of steps necessary to complete the lift operation and also include rigging maximum weight of the load, and the equipment to be used.
+These approved procedures and unit work instructions contain the sequence of steps necessary to complete the lift operation and will either include or have attached approved rigging sketches.
+The rigging sketch identifies the load, the maximum weight of the load, and the equipment to be used.
 The fuel handling building crane is operated in accordance with GPUN procedure 2502-1.2 (4220-IMP-3883.01).